qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   to control how high features vertically extend above their base.
   This is convenient to indicate that a 2D geometry layers, e.g. a polygon building footprints layer, actually represents 3D objects.
+* |unchecked| :guilabel:`Custom tolerance`: allows you to override the global sampling tolerance defined in the elevation profile settings, specifically for this vector layer.
+  When enabled, you can set :guilabel:`Tolerance` that determines how the layer is sampled along the profile line.
+This is useful when you need finer or coarser sampling than the global default, for example, to improve performance or accuracy for complex geometries.
 * :guilabel:`Elevation Binding`: only relevant when combining an :guilabel:`Elevation clamping` relying on the terrain with a line or polygon layer, this option controls how feature elevation is set relative